 Hairy cell leukemia (HCL) is a type of CLL that doesn’t respond well to the same treatments.
-But researchers are currently testing different targeted therapies to treat this type of leukemia.
+But

 Both CLL and HCL progress slower than any other types of leukemia.
 To prevent side effects of chemotherapy or radiation therapy, a doctor may try targeted therapies first.